 In all, he played 176 First-Class games, scoring 2,287 runs at 9.52 with a top score of 60, one of two half-centuries; he took 164 catches and what is, by today's standards, a remarkable tally of 124 stumpings

 During the winter months he was a ‘butty’ to his county colleague Tom Bignall – that is a co-worker at the same lace machine.
 At that time the machines were kept going day and night and operators swopped and swopped about.
 When not at work, Bignall and Biddulph were inseparable pals and spent much of their time fishing together on the Trent side, with ‘one of Charley Brown’s smokes in full glow to warm their noses.’

 Apart from his wicket-keeping, Biddulph is described as ‘a merry batsman against moderate bowling.’
 His last match for Notts was v Middlesex at Princes in July 1875, after which he was taken ill and died of kidney disease on 7 March 1876, aged 35.

 He is buried in the General Cemetery.
-A benefit match was played for his widow and children at Trent Bridge on September 15 and 16, 1876, when Notts played MCC, each player gave his services free of charge.
+A benefit match was played for his widow and children at Trent Bridge on 15-16 September 1876, when Notts played MCC, each player gave his services free of charge.